Hospice Palliative Care Team

 - Manages the physical, emotional, and spiritual needs of clients and families, in their home, in consultation with other health care providers.

-- Coordinates care when required, provides education and additional support services to enable clients to live and die in the location of their choice.
+- Provides education and additional support services to enable clients to live and die in the location of their choice.

 - Ensures seamless transition to Hospice based on client’s choice.